Introduction

 The Mean Value Property

-The Poisson integral formula on the unit disk suggests the statement
+The Poisson integral formula on the unit disk already suggests the statement of the

-of the mean value property already.
-Evaluating the kernel at \(r = 0\)
+mean value property.
+Evaluating the kernel at \(r = 0\) gives

-Poisson representation of any harmonic function constructed via the
+representation of any harmonic function constructed via the Poisson integral

-Poisson integral collapses, at the centre, to the plain average of its
+collapses, at the centre, to the plain average of its boundary values.
+This

-boundary values.
-This special-case identity furnishes the form of the
+special-case identity furnishes the form of the mean value property.
+Asserting it

-Poisson integrals — requires a proof that does not presuppose the
+functions defined as Poisson integrals, requires a proof that does not presuppose

-Poisson representation.
-The argument below uses the polar form of the
+the Poisson representation.
+The argument below uses the polar form of the Laplacian

-Laplacian directly, avoiding any appeal to uniqueness of the Dirichlet
+directly, avoiding any appeal to uniqueness of the Dirichlet problem (established

 Theorem: Mean Value Property of Harmonic Functions